How do you work?

 Some things therapy is not

 One of the things that can bring people to therapy, or put them off coming, is the thought of a therapist acting as a referee who decides who ‘wins’ and who ‘loses’ on an issue or in the relationship.
 In good therapy, and using the evidence we have, couples succeed best when each person feels that their needs are heard and considered.
 There are no losers.
 When we get stuck in conflict, we can have a difficult time really understanding one another and seeing a way forward.
 Gaining a better understanding very often opens up new solutions and reasonable compromises.
+You can also expect that at times therapy may challenge your ideas or ways of doing to help you maximise all partners’ rights, safety and needs.
+The goal of therapy is not about keeping partners together at any cost, but exploring all partner’s needs and rights and exploring ways your partner and the relationship can honour them, if possible.

 What can you help us with?